Th0ught09/QScores-Archiver/README.md

 About QScores-Archiver
 ----------------------

-This software was implemented by Raymond Wan while I was at the Computational Biology Research Centre (Tokyo, Japan) and the University of Tokyo (around 2010-2011).
+This software was implemented while I was at the Computational Biology Research Centre (Tokyo, Japan) and the University of Tokyo (around 2010-2011).
+My contact details:

-Currently, I'm at the Hong Kong University of Science and Technology:

-     E-mails:  rwan.work@gmail.com
+     E-mail:  rwan.work@gmail.com
-               OR
-               raymondwan@ust.hk

 My homepage is [here](http://www.rwanwork.info/).

 The latest version of QScores-Archiver can be downloaded from [GitHub](https://github.com/rwanwork/QScores-Archiver).

-If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to write to the above address.
+If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to contact me via e-mail or GitHub.

 Copyright and License